 Many Chinese companies that provide credit to foreign businesses do so because their invoices are insured by Sinosure.
-Sinosure is a massive China-based export and credit insurance company.
+Sinosure is a massive China-based government-owned export and credit insurance company.

 Foreign companies sometimes face Sinosure when they have failed to pay their Chinese supplier for product.
 When that happens, Sinosure usually steps in and threatens to sue.